 Let us now define a few key terms that will come in handy later on:

 - The exercising - the process of using the given rights.
-In the case of grants of stock options, an exercise event can involve paying cash to buy stocks.
+In the case of grants of stock options, an exercise event can involve using cash to buy stocks.

 - The strike price - the price at which the employee can buy the share, usually at a discount from the fair market value.